Public Health Assessment & Program Evaluation

 Impact Evaluation

 A systematic process for collecting information to determine whether or not an initiative or program is effective in achieving its ultimate goals.
-During the operation of an existing program at appropriate intervals.

 The degree to which the program meet its ultimate goal on an overall rate of something.